Microsoft Power BI: Cost, Security & Implementation

 Is Power BI Secure?

 Because Power BI is part of Microsoft's cloud platform, the service is fortified with a number of security features.
 Power BI uses Azure Active Directory to store and manage user identities, authenticate logins, and cross check credentials.
 While user dashboards are cached in Power BI, access to the integrated data sets or reports requires further authentication.
 Power BI tracks how data is being used, who is accessing it, and on which devices.
+Your data is secured through network security features in Power BI, which include:

 Furthermore, Power BI also uses Active Directory to securely manage the storage of data in Azure BLOB storage, or metadata in the SQL database.
 Again, Power BI tracks anomalies, usage, and access, to ensure that all data is being secured.
 By monitoring policies and providing proactive support, Power BI positions businesses to meet all security, governance, and regulatory requirements.
 And the coverage is scalable, providing enterprise-wide support that will grow with your business.